Duxter7/GA-English-Notes/IT English 4 (B1).md

 	had been
 	will have been

 I woke up today at 7, I went to the kitchen and opened the fridge.
-I got some milk
+I got some milk and bread, and suddenly I remembered that I had forgotten to